sabit-shaiholla/football-oracle/README.md

 4. Data Fetching Logic
 * Database Check: The Back-End checks the PostgreSQL database for player data.
 * Fetch from WebPage: If data is not present, it fetches data from the WebPage (FBREF.com).
-* Fetch from Gemini Pro API: After getting data from the WebPage, it requests player reports via external API.
+* Fetch from Gemini Pro API: After getting data from the WebPage, it requests player analytics reports via external API.
 * Save to Database: The fetched data and reports are saved in the database for future queries.
 5. External API Interaction
 * The Back-End interacts with Gemini Pro API to fetch and process player data when not found in the database.